DTStack/Taier/docs/submit_EN.md

 ##### replace task parameter

-Taiga supports system variables and custom variables
+Taier supports system variables and custom variables

 If the parameter information submitted by the task contains defined variables, after starting the task, these parameter information will be replaced according to the corresponding format